July 23-August 10, 2014

-Fred Sullivan, Jr. is celebrating 12 seasons with CSC.
-Fred has played Malvolio, Bottom, Gloucester, Capulet, Parolles, Menenius, Holoferness on the Common, the First Gangster in Kiss Me, Kate at the Hatch Shell and received an Elliot Norton Award for Outstanding Actor for his Jaques in CSC’s As You Like It.
-He is a 35 season resident actor at Trinity Rep where he has appeared in 130 plays and received Norton and IRNE awards for Outstanding Lead Actor in Blithe Spirit and His Girl Friday.
-He directed Trinity Rep’s A Christmas Carol, Shooting Star and Boeing Boeing.
-Trinity roles include Falstaff, Bottom, Oscar Madison, James Tyrone, Jr, Joe Pitt, Captain Hook, Scrooge and Harold Hill.
-Fred is resident director for the Gamm Theatre since 1996 where he has directed 28 plays including Hamlet and Much Ado about Nothing, Macbeth, King Lear, The Tempest and The Winter’s Tale, The Dresser, The Glass Menagerie, Cat on a Hot Tin Roof, Arcadia and The Importance of Being Earnest.
-His production of Awake at Sing at Gamm was awarded the Elliot Norton for Outstanding Production.
-As an actor at Gamm, Fred played Donny in American Buffalo, Autolycus in The Winter’s Tale and Rothko in Red.
-Fred has acted for NJ Shakespeare Festival, Dallas Theatre Center, Berkeley Rep and Actor’s Theatre of Louisville.
+Fred Sullivan, Jr. is celebrating 13 seasons with Shakespeare on the Common, first time as Director.
+He has played the Duke of Buckingham, Capulet, Malvolio, Bottom, Gloucester, and Parolles, the First Gangster in Kiss Me, Kate at the Hatch Shell, and received a Norton Award for Outstanding Actor for his Jaques in As You Like It.
+He spent 35 season as a resident actor at Trinity Repertory Company where he appeared in over 130 plays and received Norton and IRNE awards for Outstanding lead actor in Blithe Spirit and His Girl Friday.
+His Trinity Rep roles included Falstaff, Bottom, Oscar Madison, James Tyrone, Jr, Joe Pitt, Captain Hook, Scrooge and Harold Hill, and he directed Trinity Rep’s A Christmas Carol, Shooting Star, and Boeing Boeing.
+Fred is resident director for the Gamm Theatre since 1996 where he has directed 28 productions including Hamlet and Much Ado About Nothing (each twice), and Awake at Sing (Norton Award for Outstanding Production).
+As an actor at Gamm, he played Donny in American Buffalo, Autolycus in The Winter’s Tale and Mark Rothko in Red.
+Fred has also performed at NJ Shakespeare Festival, Dallas Theatre Center, Berkeley Rep, and Actor’s Theatre of Louisville.
 He teaches acting at Gamm and RISD.

 Nick Chris Past credits include Arcadia (Valentine) with Bad Habit Productions, Some Explicit Polaroids (Victor) and Twelfth Night (Feste) with Brown Box Theatre Project.
 BFA in Acting from Emerson College.
 MFA at the New School for Drama.